nampallyharish4/RentWheels/README.md

 - 50% reduction in booking processing time
 - 30% increase in fleet utilization
-- 40% decrease in administrative overhead
+- 40% decrease in manual processing time
 - 25% increase in customer satisfaction

 ## Conclusion